German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 I shower every day.

 This small category includes verbs that often take on a “helping” role in sentences.
-They function to give more meaning and detail about another verb in the sentence.
+They give more meaning and detail about another verb in the sentence.

 The three main German auxiliary verbs are haben (to have), sein (to be) and werden (to become).